 The Offenhauer Towers house over 800 students in double and single traditional bedrooms with air conditioning.
-The double rooms are the largest on campus and the hall features an Outtakes Carryout in the lobby.
+The double rooms are the largest on campus and the hall features a Market at Offenauer.
 The Offenhauer Towers are the two tallest buildings on campus at 10 and 11 stories.
 Priority is given to returning students in this hall.